DistanceDevelopment/spatial-workshops/site_md/practicals.md

-<sup>1</sup> You can get the latest versions of the distance sampling related R packages by installing them from GitHub.
-See [instructions here](https://github.com/distancedevelopment/dsm/wiki/LatestVersion).
-<sup>2</sup> You'll need to run the `process-geodata.Rmd` file before "Fitting simple DSMs" and again before "Advanced DSMs" to ensure that you have the updated covariates from the GIS.
+<sup>1</sup> You'll need to run the `process-geodata.Rmd` file before "Fitting simple DSMs" and again before "Advanced DSMs" to ensure that you have the updated covariates from the GIS.
 After "Advanced DSMs" the `sperm-whale.RData` file can be used for subsequent analyses.
-<sup>3</sup> `process-geodata.Rmd` is run either using data from "Fitting simple DSMs" or "Advanced DSMs".
+<sup>2</sup> `process-geodata.Rmd` is run either using data from "Fitting simple DSMs" or "Advanced DSMs".